marcauberer/simple-settings/README.md

 The library accepts two different ways, for providing the settings screen information.

 ### Provide items programmatically
+Depending on the complexity of your app, you can stick with a single-paged settings screen or you might choose a paged settings screen for more complex configurations.
+#### Single-Paged configuration
 You can create the settings items, by using the `show()` method with the callback like this:
 ```kotlin
 SimpleSettings(this).show {